 Working out what’s right for you

-This Discussion Starter and card pack has been developed by Palliative Care Australia (PCA), and trialled in collaboration with the Royal Flying Doctors Association, to support people living in rural and remote Australia, as well as those in urban settings.
+This Discussion Starter and card pack has been developed by Palliative Care Australia (PCA), and trialled in collaboration with the Royal Flying Doctor Service of Australia, to support people living in rural and remote Australia, as well as those in urban settings.
 This resource can be used regardless of where people, clinicians, carers or healthcare workers are located – in rural, remote, regional or metro locations.
 It is also able to be used as a resource for community discussions.

 Talking about what you want at the end of your life can help to ease stress for you and your loved ones.
 It helps them to know how to meet your needs and what support you may wish to receive.
 However, thinking and talking about the end of your life can be difficult, and can sometimes raise more questions.
 To help you have these discussions, we have developed the Working out what’s right for you suite of resources to help you to prepare to talk with your loved ones about what you want if you were to become really sick or at the end of your life can help you, and help them, when making important decisions.